Fiat Abarth 1000SP

-The Fiat Abarth 1000SP is a Group 4 and Group 6 sports racing car built by Abarth in 1966 and 1970.
+The Fiat Abarth 1000SP (Sport Prototype) is a Group 4 and Group 6 sports racing car built by Abarth in 1966 and 1970.

 Development

 The car was built by engineer Mario Colucci, and based on the mechanics of the Fiat 600 extensively modified, to participate in the races reserved for Group 6 sports cars.
 For this reason, 50 road specimens were built to obtain homologation for racing.